bplmaps/lmec-main-site/content/exhibitions/visit.md

 ## Gallery Tours

-Gallery tours last approximately 30 minutes and do not require advance registration.
+Our free gallery tours last approximately 30 minutes and do not require advance registration.
 To join a gallery tour, meet at the gallery front desk at the scheduled time.

 | Day      | Gallery tour hours |
 |----------|--------------------|